SQ-T30/Training-Smart-Water-Spinklers/README.md

 # 2. Data Collection & Cleaning

-We've collected data of concern from the following sites, between the periods of Apr 2013 and Mar 2023 (10 Years)
+We've collected data of concern from the following sites, between the periods of Apr 2013 and Mar 2023

 1) Daily Rainfall Total (mm)
 2) Mean Temperature (°C)